Leedehai/Craft/README.md

 - observer: the program (client) that runs commands and capture commands' output,
 - recorder: the program (server) that logs reports sent by observers.

-Because each (interested) command in Makefile will be invoked by the observer, it is crucial that the observer adds a minimum runtime overhead.
+Each (interested) command in Makefile will be invoked by the observer.
+Therefore, it is crucial that the observer only adds a minimum runtime overhead.
 Therefore, the observer is written in C, and should be compiled before invoking Craft.
-If the manager finds the observer is not compiled, it will automatically compile it before launching the first observer.
+Luckily, if the manager finds the observer was not compiled, it will automatically compile it for you before launching the first observer.

 ### 5. How to use
 1. Add `$(OBSERVER)` to the compiler name in the Makefile.
 In other words, instead of having